csitfun/LogiQA2.0/README.md

 ### MRC
 The MRC part of LogiQA2.0 dataset can be found in the `/logiqa/DATA/LOGIQA` folder.

-`train.txt`: train split of the dataset in json lines
+`train.txt`: train split of the dataset in json lines.

-`dev.txt`: dev split of the dataset in json lines
+`dev.txt`: dev split of the dataset in json lines.

-`test.txt`: test split of the  dataset in json lines
+`test.txt`: test split of the  dataset in json lines.

-`train_zh.txt`: train split of the Chinese version of dataset in json lines
+`train_zh.txt`: train split of the Chinese version of dataset in json lines.

-`dev_zh.txt`: dev split of the Chinese version of dataset in json lines
+`dev_zh.txt`: dev split of the Chinese version of dataset in json lines.

-`test_zh.txt`: test split of the Chinese version of dataset in json lines
+`test_zh.txt`: test split of the Chinese version of dataset in json lines.

+`train_fol.zip` is the training data with AMR and FOL annotations.
+The file is too big so we compressed it.

+`dev_fol.jsonl` is the dev data with AMR and FOL annotations.

+`test_fol.jsonl` is the test data with AMR and FOL annotations.

 An example:
 ```